ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 }
 ```

-For setting the variable environment variables can be used.
+You can either explicitly write them in the .tf file or use var.name as in the example above.
+For setting the var.name, environment variables can be used.
 The environment variables must be in the format TF_VAR_name and this will be checked last for a value.
 For example:

 ```bash
 export TF_VAR_ionos_username="username"